Pabkin’s One Liner: And we were trekking through the woods one day…

 Maya is in her element surrounded by the woods she loves, but the rest of the teens are at a disadvantage.
 It’s great to see them stick together and some of the self sacrificing acts that are pulled are very touching.
 Even though they spend most of the time in the woods I wasn’t bored at all, but I did wonder when they were finally going to get out of them.

 I was in for a surprise near the end, and my suspicions about the possible love triangle were spot on I think.
 Though thankfully I think this one is being really well done.
 Now I have got to get my hands on the final book in the trilogy!

 Tabitha the Pabkins

-• This final copy was provided by the publisher for an honest review.
+• This book was personally purchased.
 All opinions expressed are my own.
 Please note that this post also contains affiliate links.
 To view our full Blog Policy, click here.